Buxton

-Buxton is a spa town in the Borough of High Peak, Derbyshire, in the East Midlands region of England.
+Buxton is a spa town in the borough of High Peak, Derbyshire, in the East Midlands region of England.
 It is England's highest market town, sited at some 1000 ft above sea level.
 (Note: Alston, Cumbria also claims this, but lacks a regular market.)
 It lies close to Cheshire to the west and Staffordshire to the south, on the edge of the Peak District National Park.
 In 1974, the municipal borough merged with other nearby boroughs, including Glossop, to form the local government district and borough of High Peak.

-The town population was 22,115 at the 2011 Census.
-Sights include Poole's Cavern, a limestone cavern; St Ann's Well, fed by a geothermal spring bottled by Buxton Mineral Water Company; and many historic buildings, including John Carr's restored Buxton Crescent, Henry Currey's Buxton Baths and Frank Matcham's Buxton Opera House.
+The town population was 20,048 at the 2021 Census (down from 21,108 at the 2011 Census).
+Sights include Poole's Cavern, a limestone cavern; St Ann's Well, fed by a geothermal spring bottled by Buxton Natural Mineral Water (owned by Nestle); and many historic buildings, including John Carr's restored Buxton Crescent, Henry Currey's Buxton Baths and Frank Matcham's Buxton Opera House.
 The Devonshire Campus of the University of Derby occupies historic premises.
 Buxton is twinned with Oignies in France and Bad Nauheim in Germany.